 Since 2015, the European Commission has presented CMU action plans, resulting in more than 55 regulatory proposals and 50 non-legislative actions and policy initiatives.
-The 2015 CMU Action Plan, based on the Five Presidents' Report46 aimed to create a single capital market, boost investment, and support SMEs while enhancing cross-border risk-sharing to absorb economic shocks.
-It47 outlined 33 actions, including regulatory proposals to help European venture capital funds; harmonise, modernise and simplify the issuance of prospectuses; relaunch securitisations and develop covered bonds; promote long-term investments in infrastructure through adjustments to Solvency II and CRR; and facilitate the cross-border distribution of investment funds.
+The 2015 CMU action plan, based on the Five Presidents' Report47, was aimed at creating a single capital market, boosting investment and supporting SMEs, while enhancing cross-border risk-sharing to absorb economic shocks.48 It outlined 33 actions, including regulatory proposals to help European venture capital funds; harmonise, modernise and simplify the issuance of prospectuses; relaunch securitisations and develop covered bonds; promote long-term investments in infrastructure through adjustments to Solvency II and CRR; and facilitate the cross-border distribution of investment funds.
 The Commission also called for non-legislative actions regarding tax incentives on venture capital and on a roadmap for Member States to remove national barriers to the free movement of capital.

-45 See for instance the indicators of financial integration and structure in the euro area, which are updated on a biannual basis and can be found at the following Link.
+46 See, for instance, the indicators of financial integration and structure in the euro area, which are updated on a biannual basis and can be found at the following (Link).

-46 European Commission, (2015), "Completing Europe's Economic and Monetary Union", 22 June.
+47 European Commission (2015), "Completing Europe's Economic and Monetary Union", 22 June.

-47 See European Commission (2015), "Action Plan on Building a Capital Markets Union", 30 September.
+48 See European Commission (2015), "Action Plan on Building a Capital Markets Union", 30 September.